-- □ Student writes D'var Torah with Cantor Gloth. - □ Parents meet with Cantor Gloth to discuss honors. - □ Parents and student meet with Rabbi Perkins. - Schedule photo session with Linda Rosenburg, Event Coordinator.
+- □ Student writes D'var Torah with Rabbi Poirier. - Parents meet with the Cantor to discuss honors. - Parents and student meet with Rabbi. - □ Contact Melissa Rudman, Executive Director, to schedule photo session.

 ONE WEEK BEFORE DATE

 - □ Make final payments for Kiddush. - □ Attend Shabbat morning services with entire family, serving as greeters at the Sanctuary door.
 Please plan to be there from the beginning of the service (9:15 AM).